SHA888/personal-github-dashboard/docs/architecture/README.md

-# Personal GitHub Dashboard System Architecture
+# Personal GitHub Dashboard Architecture

 This document outlines the architecture of the Personal GitHub Dashboard, an open-source project designed for tracking and analyzing GitHub activity across repositories and organizations.